renatoh/dynamicFacetingWithSolr/README.md

 The third and last step, is to run a sub-query for each search for wich we want to use the dynamics facets.
 This sub-query does not fetch any documetns, the only thing it does is to facet on the helper-field dynamic_faceting_string_mv, the counts on the helper-field dynamic_faceting_string_mv will tell us, how frequently which attribute is present in the search result.
 Let me illustrate this with another exmaple:

 In this snipped from a response of the sub-query, we see that in total the sub-query returns 328 documents.
 This count is the same as for the main-query since we do apply the same filters.
-From the facet counts on the facet for the field dynamic_facet_fields_string_mv, we can now calculated coverate....
+From the facet counts on the facet for the field dynamic_facet_fields_string_mv, we can now calculated coverate of each field within the search result, e.g. df_weight_double has a high coverage 0.618 (203/328), the other two fields df_maxpowerconsumption_int and df_maxpowerconsumption_int have a low coverage 0.137(45/328)
 ```
 response":{"numFound":328,"start":0,"numFoundExact":true,"docs